 Without setting expectations appropriately, I might have returned with my 50% discount only to have the stakeholder say something like, “I don’t know, it’s still above budget.
 Maybe I should have just negotiated myself.”

-Here’s how I presented both options:
+Here’s how I presented both options and put her in the driver’s seat:

 “Look, I’ve benchmarked XYZ solution and talked to several other customers.
 Check out this data: It shows that a 50% discount would be a very impressive feat, but 40% is much more likely.
 Even with these discounts, we’d still end up over budget.
 So we can either look at other providers if you really need to get down to that $40K budget OR stay with the incumbent but still end up $10-15K above your budget.”

 I proceeded to explain that I did some initial research and found that competitor XYZ could likely achieve our cost goal but tends to have a lower service level.
 Additionally, the transition would take about 6 weeks and require a sizable chunk of time from at least 2 of your team members.
-Then I asked the stakeholder:
+Then I asked the stakeholder: “Based on this data, how would you like me to proceed?”

 After mulling it over, the stakeholder said, “You know the team has been through a lot of change recently and they really like this tool.
 We think it will deliver higher ROI.
 What I heard you say is that a 40% discount with the incumbent is likely but a 50% might be possible.
 It would mean a lot if you can do everything you can to achieve the 50% discount and I’ll go to finance to try and work out the difference.”